Showing results 1 to 10 of approximately 21.(refine search)

 Fixed term employment contracts have been introduced in number of European countries as a way to provide flexibility to economies with high employment protection levels.
 We introduce these contracts into the equilibrium search model in Alvarez and Veracierto (1999), a version of the Lucas and Prescott island model, adapted to have undirected search and variable labor force participation.
 We model a contract of length J as a tax on separations of workers with tenure higher than J. We show a version of the welfare theorems, and characterize the efficient allocations.
 This requires solving a ...

-The key question asked by standard monetary models used for policy analysis, How do changes in short-term interest rates affect the economy?
+The key question asked by standard monetary models used for policy analysis is how do changes in short term interest rates affect the economy.
 All of the standard models imply that such changes in interest rates affect the economy by altering the conditional means of the macroeconomic aggregates and have no effect on the conditional variances of these aggregates.
-We argue that the data on exchange rates imply nearly the opposite: the observation that exchange rates are approximately random walks implies that fluctuations in interest rates are associated with nearly one-for-one changes in ...
+We argue that the data on exchange rates imply nearly the opposite: fluctuations in interest rates are associated with nearly one-for-one changes in conditional variances and nearly no changes in conditional means.
+In this sense ...